paytonshafer/GD50/README.md

 Ensure that you have LÖVE2D downloaded and that you can use it. _add part about C#/Unity_.
 Then download all the source code.

 # Usage
-For Pong, Fifty Bird, Breakout, ... (add them as I do them): cd into the proper directory of the game you want to run, then run this command to start the game:
+For Pong, Flappy Bird, Breakout, ... (add them as I do them): cd into the proper directory of the game you want to run, then run this command to start the game:
 ```sh
 love ./